aws-samples/aws-hpc-recipes/recipes/pcluster/latest/README.md

 ## Cleaning Up

 When you are done using your cluster, you can delete it and all its associated resources by navigating to the AWS CloudFormation console and deleting the **latest-pcluster** stack.

+## Next Steps

+Once you've checked out the basics of ParallelCluster with this recipe, here are some things you can do next:
+1. Create a reusable networking configuration.
+You can choose from a [simple example](recipes/net/hpc_basic/README.md) or a [more advanced configuration](recipes/net/hpc_large_scale/README.md) depending on your needs.
+2. Explore options for provisioning [persistent storage on AWS](../../README.md#arrow_right-storage-storage)
+3. Try out more advanced [HPC cluster configurations](../../README.md#arrow_right-pcluster-aws-parallelcluster)